 (b) The announcement of the election of Directors, and the fixing of their remuneration.

 (c) The appointment of the Auditor.

 (d) Any motion of which at least 21 clear days' written notice has been given to the Secretary by a Member.
 The Board has the discretion not to include such a motion if in its and the Secretary's reasonable opinion:

 (i) it seeks to intervene in the exercise of their powers under these Rules by the Board, the Management Executive, the Secretary or any authorised committee or sub-committee of the Society; or

 (ii) the publicity for it would be likely to diminish substantially the confidence in the Society of investing members of the public; or

 (iii) it seeks needless publicity for defamatory matters; or

 (iv) it is submitted for frivolous or vexatious purposes; or

-(vi) it is in substantially the same terms as any motion which has been defeated at any Meeting of the Society held during the preceding two years.
-Any amendments to proposals appearing on the notice convening a Meeting shall be submitted in writing to the Registered Office not less than fourteen clear days before the date of the Meeting.
+(vi) it is in substantially the same terms as any motion which has been defeated at any Meeting of the Society held during the preceding 2 years.
+Any amendments to proposals appearing on the notice convening a Meeting shall be submitted in writing to the Registered Office not less than 14 clear days before the date of the Meeting.